open-telemetry/opentelemetry.io/content/en/blog/2022/knative.md

 Now let's take a closer look at the user workloads.
 The first service is a Golang service with a single REST API endpoint.
 The endpoint implementation creates a cloud event and sends it to the broker.
 Let's take a look at important facts from the observability perspective:
 * REST API is instrumented with OpenTelemetry.
 This allows us to link traces started in the Knative activator service with spans created in the workload and further link it with outbound spans - e.g. to calls to the second service.
-* The workload is using instrumented [Cloudevents client/SDK](https://github.com/cloudevents/sdk-go/tree/main/observability/opentelemetry/v2) - his is related to the previous point and it allows us to continue the trace in the outbound request - in our case to the second service.
+* The workload is using instrumented [Cloudevents client/SDK](https://github.com/cloudevents/sdk-go/tree/main/observability/opentelemetry/v2) - similarly to the previous point it allows us to continue the trace in the outbound request (in this scenario to the second service).

 How is the trace-context (`traceId`, `spanId`, `sampled` flag) being propagated in our example applications?
 The trace-context is propagated in HTTP headers both for incoming HTTP requests into the first service and as well for cloud events sent to the second service.
 The trace-context is not attached directly to the event extensions/attributes.